CRUNCHING THE NUMBERS

 Of course, any decisions we make about home electrification are going to have financial implications, some of which are going to be quite large.

-Electric cars are still more expensive than gas-powered ones, induction stoves are more expensive than conventional ones and there’s no getting around the fact that switching from an oil or natural gas-powered furnace to electric heat pumps is a big freaking deal for most homeowners.
+Electric cars are still more expensive than gas-powered ones but the cost of charging an EV is less than running one on gasoline.
+Induction stoves are also more expensive than conventional ones but some come with batteries that can help you during a power outage. and there’s no getting around the fact that switching from an oil or natural gas-powered furnace to electric heat pumps is a big freaking deal for most homeowners.

 Here we’ll help you to unpack some of those financial implications, starting by helping you to understand what you’re currently paying.
 Then we’ll take a look not just looking at the real-time costs, but try to make predictions about long-term future savings.
 Of course, none of us has a crystal ball so all predictions come with that disclaimer.